peermaps/unordered-materialized-kv-pubsub/readme.md

 Unsubscribe to every subscribed key and detach the session from the `kv` so the session may be garbage collected.

+## var keys = s.getOpenKeys()

+Return an array of the keys that are currently open, as strings.

 ## kv.get()

 Lookup the array of ids that map to a given string `key` as `cb(err, ids)`.